 Emissions of these air quality pollutants from road vehicles have been reduced by improving the quality of fuels and by setting increasingly stringent emission limits for new vehicles, which has encouraged the fitting by manufacturers of appropriate technology.
 As an example, it would take 50 new cars to produce the same quantity of particulate matter per kilometre as a vehicle made in 1970.
 Over the last twenty years increasingly stringent emission limits have been set at a European level, starting with the “Euro1” limits in 1993.

-Since September 2015 virtually all newly registered cars have had to meet the Euro 6 standard, further details are shown in Table 1.
+Since September 2015 virtually all newly registered cars have had to meet the Euro 6 standard.
 Emissions of NOx have been further reduced following the strengthening of test procedures with the adoption of real driving emissions (RDE).
 RDE step 1, (Euro 6d-Temp) is compulsory for new models registered from September 2017 and all new cars registered from September 2019.
 RDE step 2 (Euro 6d), which sets an even tighter margin between the laboratory limits and real world performance, became applicable in January 2020 for new models and then from January 2021, will apply to all cars.